Skip to content

 HiddenServiceVersion 3 # Remove if Tor version is below 0.3 ( tor --version )

-Restart Tor to generate an adress:
+Restart Tor to generate an address:

 systemctl restart tor@default.service